Machx/Zangetsu/ReadMe.md

 # Zangetsu Framework #

-Zangetsu is the framework I intend to make power many of my applications going forward.
-My current goal is to isolate more and more code that is general and not application specific and move it into this framework.
+Zangetsu is a general purpose 64 bit capable Garbage Collected Framework for Mac OS X and later.
+It has a number of convenience functions and Foundation categories that help in the development of Mac OS X Cocoa applications.
+It is the framework that helps power many of my apps.
+Going forward as I can more and more non application specific code from my apps will be added to this Framework.
 This framework is made available under the Open Source MIT License.

-Zangetsu differs from other frameworks in some ways

-* Only Mac OS X 10.6 and later is supported

-* Only Garbage Collection (libauto) is supported (no retain count support)

-* It aggressively takes advantage of features in LLVM/Clang Compiler when possible

-The Framework will try and always take advantage of the latest features on Mac OS X, to use features on older versions of Mac OS X you can refeer back to older versions of the framework.

 ## What's in Zangetsu? ##